bbauska/LFS170x/readme.md

 The story of blockchain is tightly coupled with the story of accounting.<br/>

-Historically, humans started off with no way to prove ownership and we began with a single entry accounting system.<br/>
+Historically, humans started off with no way to prove ownership and we began with a single-entry accounting system.<br/>

-The single entry accounting system for the first time in human history allowed us to prove ownership of the asset.<br/>
+The single-entry accounting system for the first time in human history allowed us to prove ownership of the asset.<br/>

 The ledger was associated with an owner.<br/>

-The single entry accounting worked for centuries.<br/>
+The single-entry accounting worked for centuries.<br/>

-The issue with single entry accounting is that it mandated that there was a single authority, which is the reason why there was the necessity for a king or a queen to control the ledger.<br/>
+The issue with single-entry accounting is that it mandated that there was a single authority, which is the reason why there was the necessity for a king or a queen to control the ledger.<br/>

 In order to have trade, right, at the international level, we needed to have at least two authorities.<br/>

-For instance, for England to do trade with France, we had the owner of the ledger, the single entry ledger, in England for instance, doing trade with the king or queen of France, who also had their ledger.<br/>
+For instance, for England to do trade with France, we had the owner of the ledger, the single-entry ledger, in England for instance, doing trade with the king or queen of France, who also had their ledger.<br/>

-And so, we needed a new form of accounting, and that's where double entry accounting came in, which was in use up until very recently, now, within the last 40 years.<br/>
+And so, we needed a new form of accounting, and that's where double-entry accounting came in, which was in use up until very recently, now, within the last 40 years.<br/>

 What blockchain is?
-Blockchain is the very first implementation of triple entry accounting, where we have an asset being recorded on the ledger in the context of a transaction.<br/>
+Blockchain is the very first implementation of triple-entry accounting, where we have an asset being recorded on the ledger in the context of a transaction.<br/>

-The third entry and triple entry accounting is cryptography, where we have a cryptographic account of the transaction stored permanently and immutably on the ledger.<br/>
+The third entry and triple-entry accounting is cryptography, where we have a cryptographic account of the transaction stored permanently and immutably on the ledger.<br/>

 That's what the ledger is.
 A ledger is a collection of transactions.<br/>